egorsmkv/Scribosermo/README.md

 <br/>

-Prepare datasets, this may take some minutes (Run in docker container):
+Prepare datasets, this may take some time (Run in docker container):
 ```
 # Prepare the datasets one by one first to ensure everything is working: